 This will be as calculated electronically to three figures after the decimal point (eg 1.543 miles) by Lincolnshire Council School Admissions Team as a straight-line distance from the Post Office Address Point of the home to the Post Office Address Point of the school.
-The home address is where the child lives for the majority of the school term time with a parent (as defined in section 576 of the Education Act 1996) who has parental responsibility for the child (as defined in the Children Act 1989).
+The home address is considered as the address where the child lives for the majority of term time with a parent (as defined in section 576 of the Education Act 1996).

-Where a child lives at different addresses through shared custody arrangements, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
-If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address they would like to use on their application.

-If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term as the home address.
+Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
+If a parent can show that their child spends an equal amount of time at two addresses during school term time, they can choose which address to use on the application.
+If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address.